henesy/physics-c/readme.txt

-Physics utility written in C
+Physics Utilitarian Library in C